-We’ve traveled to Japan in summer, winter, and fall, and we can say from experience that there is something truly magical about autumn in Japan.
+We’ve personally traveled to Japan in summer, winter, and fall, and we can say from experience that there is something truly magical about autumn in Japan.

 The sweltering summer heat starts to dissipate and is replaced with crisp air.
-The leaves start to turn orange and red, and the vibrant foliage makes a perfect backdrop for visiting temples and hiking.
+The leaves start to turn yellow and red, and the vibrant foliage makes a perfect backdrop for visiting temples and hiking.

 Plus, it’s the perfect season for steamy noodle soups.
 Ramen, anyone!?

-In this article, we’re sharing exactly what to expect in Japan during autumn – temperatures, what to wear, best places to see fall foliage, and more!
+In this article, we’re sharing exactly what to expect in Japan during autumn – average temperatures, what to wear, best places to see fall foliage, and more!

 Let’s start planning your fall trip to Japan!